NLP Tips for Literacy Teachers of Primary Schoolchildren

 I

-INDISPUTABLY even the Economic and Social Research Council has noticed that “failure to acquire visual motor skills, as revealed by a copying designs test, turns up as a strong predictor of adult literacy and numeracy difficulties the effects of which are evident even when qualifications are taken into account”.
+INDISPUTABLY even some educational research bodies have noticed that failure to acquire visual motor skills is a strong predictor of difficulties with literacy and numeracy in adulthood the effects of which are evident even when qualifications are taken into account.

 A

 ALL good spellers visualise words.
-You only need to ASK them.
+You only have to ASK them.
 ALL words need pictures, especially in prep school years.
-Don’t confuse very young children with words that have no pictures.
+Don’t confuse very young children with words that don’t have pictures.
 This conflicts with the frequently used words in some national curricula.

 N

 NO stress!
-Letting children put stress on themselves or getting stressed in reaction to being pressurised by teachers / parents makes dyslexic tendencies worse.
-Find ways not to put the pupil on the spot.
+Letting children put stress on themselves or being stressed by pressure of teachers or parents makes dyslexic tendencies worse.
+Find ways not to put pupils on the spot.

 O

-ONLY teach words that have pictures (nouns and colours) at the start and until you are certain that your pupils are visualising well.
-OH, and if any of your pupils are clever enough to be spinning words around, pass them the imaginary spray glue or remote control to hold their words still – their brain will get the message.
+Teach ONLY words that have pictures (nouns and colours) at the beginning and until you are certain that your pupils visualise well.
+OH, and if any of your pupils are clever enough to spin words around, pass them the imaginary spray glue or remote control to hold their words still!
+Their brains will get the message.

 W

-Let’s talk about more NLP tips for teaching literacy to primary schoolchildren.
+Let’s talk about more NLP for teaching literacy to primary schoolchildren.